 Setting: BASF central premises, company tour.
-More precisely: own thoughts during the tour, they are slowly drifting away.
-“To your right you see… steam cracker has an annual capacity of… highest level of safety…”
+More precisely: my own thoughts during the tour are slowly drifting away.
+“To your right, you see… steam cracker has an annual capacity of… highest level of safety…”

-Founding a company, especially as a natural scientist, sounds as desirable and realistic like climbing the Mount Everest: fantastic!
-But after all also a little fanciful.
+Founding a company, especially as a natural scientist, sounds as desirable and realistic as climbing Mount Everest: fantastic!
+But after all, also a little fanciful.

 Wait a second, are we not the country of the Mittelstand, the country in which company A from village B is utterly dominating the world market for an exotic component in garage doors, while village C around the corner is supplying the veterinary practices around the globe with the best eye drops for retinal problems?
 There MUST be possibilities, especially in the biotech field with its many company foundations?

 Is it reverie to think about your own enterprise, or at least of any form of self-employment as a natural scientist?

 Surely not, as there are myriad examples of successful self-employed scientists; it´s not just about internationally operating billionaires.